 Your risk is calculated based on your “prognostic factors,” which consider various factors like your:

 Several treatment options are available for people with follicular lymphoma.
 Your doctor will decide which therapy is right for you based on your type of cancer and how advanced it is.

-Radiation uses high-energy beams to destroy cancer cells.
-It’s often given to people with early-stage follicular lymphoma.
+Radiation uses high energy beams to destroy cancer cells.
+It’s often given to people with stage 1 or 2 follicular lymphoma.
 In some cases, radiation alone may be able to cure this type of cancer.

 Rituximab (Rituxan) is a monoclonal antibody that’s commonly used to treat follicular lymphoma.
-It’s typically given as an IV infusion at your doctor’s office and is often used in combination with chemotherapy to treat late stage follicular lymphoma.
+It’s typically given as an intravenous (IV) infusion at your doctor’s office, and it’s often used in combination with chemotherapy to treat late stage follicular lymphoma.

 Common combinations include:

 - R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, and prednisone)

 - R-CVP (rituximab, cyclophosphamide, vincristine, and prednisone)

 In 2017, the Food and Drug Administration (FDA) approved the drug obinutuzumab together with chemotherapy for untreated follicular lymphoma stage 2 or higher.

 Chemotherapy uses drugs to kill cancer cells in your body.
 It’s sometimes given to people with follicular lymphoma and is frequently combined with other treatments such as monoclonal antibodies or radiation therapy.